 Personality Changes

-Dependent on the part of the brain that’s injured, a person may suffer from personality changes as a result of their TBI.
-If a person has suffered frontal lobe damage there is a possibility they may have damaged the regions of the brain responsible for higher cortical functions.
+Dependent on the part of the brain that’s injured, a person may suffer from personality changes as a sign of traumatic brain injury.
+If a person has suffered frontal lobe damage, there is a possibility they may have damaged the regions of the brain responsible for higher cortical functions.
 Social processing, decision making and aspects of personality are reliant on these higher functions.

 Find out more about Personality Change in Traumatic Brain Injury here.